 3 A blockchain is a distributed, shared, immutable ledger that facilitates the process of recording transactions and tracking digital assets in a consensus-based network.
 A smart contract is a piece of computer code that is deployed on a blockchain to automatically execute pre-programmed actions when predetermined conditions are met, and is often intended to contain all terms of a contract-meaning the software can execute the agreement contained in the contract without additional input from the parties.
 A digital asset is anything that can be stored and transmitted electronically and has associated ownership or use rights.
 Digital assets include virtual currencies, which are digital representations of value that function as mediums of exchange, units of account, and/or stores of value.
-A stablecoin is a type of digital asset that is designed to maintain a stable value relative to a national currency or other specified reference asset or assets.
-In addition, the Algorand Standard Asset ("ASA") technical standard allows any individual to develop new digital asset tokens that can be traded on the Algorand blockchain.
-For example, STABL2 is an ASA token, and is a stablecoin that is intended to maintain a stable value relative to the U.S. dollar.
+The ERC20 technical standard allows any individual to develop new digital asset tokens that can be traded on the Ethereum blockchain.